andrasq/node-qrpc/Readme.md

 made only after the previous response has been received.

-The deliver rate is the number of data items pushed to and processed by the server, not including data prep time (but yes including the time to format and transmit).
+The deliver rate is the number of data items pushed to and processed by the server, not including data prep time (but yes including the time to transmit).
 Delivery mode is one-way message passing, the data will be acted on by the server but no acknowledgement, status or error is returned.

 Qrpc Server